aras-p/glsl-optimizer/src/gallium/docs/source/debugging.rst

 Flags
 """""

-The variables of type <flags> all take a string with comma seperated flags to enable different debugging for different parts of the drivers or state tracker.
-If set to "help" the driver will print a list of flags to which the variable can be set to.
+The variables of type "flags" all take a string with comma-separated flags to enable different debugging for different parts of the drivers or state tracker.
+If set to "help", the driver will print a list of flags which the variable accepts.
 Order does not matter.

 .. _rbug: